wp-plugins/wp-hide-dashboard/readme.txt

 == Upgrade Notice ==

-= Version 1.5: =
+= Version 2.0: =
-Added code to enable easier configuration, remove other menus per user requests.
+**Note: This plugin now requires a minimum of WordPress 2.9.
+If you are running a version less than that, please upgrade your WordPress install now, then upgrade to the latest version of the plugin.**

+* Code reworked; support for WordPress version 2.5 - 2.8 removed.
+* Updated menu removal code for compatibility with WordPress 3.0 (single user mode).
+* Added code to remove Personal Options section on Profile page (props to Matthew Pollotta).